Winter Savory Plant: The Coldhardy Herb That Can Survive Even The Harshest Winters

 Image of winter savory plant

-• Image 1: A close-up of the leaves of a winter savory plant.
+- Image 1: A close-up of the leaves of a winter savory plant.
 The leaves are small, dark green, and have a slightly fuzzy texture.
-Image of Winter savory plant leaves

-• Image 2: A winter savory plant in full bloom.
+- Image 2: A winter savory plant in full bloom.
 The flowers are small, white, and star-shaped.
-Image of Winter savory plant in bloom

-• Image 3: A winter savory plant growing in a pot.
+- Image 3: A winter savory plant growing in a pot.
 The plant is about 12 inches tall and has a bushy growth habit.
-Image of Winter savory plant in pot

-• Image 4: A winter savory plant being harvested.
+- Image 4: A winter savory plant being harvested.
 The leaves are being trimmed from the plant with a pair of scissors.
-Image of Winter savory plant being harvested

-• Image 5: A winter savory plant being used in a recipe.
+- Image 5: A winter savory plant being used in a recipe.
 The leaves are being added to a pot of soup.
-Image of Winter savory plant being used in cooking

-• Image 6: A winter savory plant being used as a garnish.
+- Image 6: A winter savory plant being used as a garnish.
 The leaves are being sprinkled on top of a plate of roasted vegetables.
-Image of Winter savory plant being used as a garnish

-• Image 7: A winter savory plant being used in a medicinal tea.
+- Image 7: A winter savory plant being used in a medicinal tea.
 The leaves are being steeped in hot water.
-Image of Winter savory plant being used in tea

-• Image 8: A winter savory plant being used in aromatherapy.
+- Image 8: A winter savory plant being used in aromatherapy.
 The leaves are being burned in a diffuser.
-Image of Winter savory plant being used in aromatherapy

-• Image 9: A winter savory plant being used in a craft project.
+- Image 9: A winter savory plant being used in a craft project.
 The leaves are being pressed between sheets of paper to create a dried herb collage.
-Image of Winter savory plant being used in craft project

-• Image 10: A winter savory plant being used as a border plant in a garden.
+- Image 10: A winter savory plant being used as a border plant in a garden.
 The plant has a compact growth habit and makes a good edging plant.
-Image of Winter savory plant as border plant

 Post a Comment for "Winter Savory Plant: The Coldhardy Herb That Can Survive Even The Harshest Winters"